gopi-suvanam/scribbler/README.md

 ## Getting Started
 1. You can start using the hosted version (without downloading anything) here: [https://app.scribbler.live/#](https://app.scribbler.live/#).
 A hello-world notebook is avaliable here: [Hello World in Scribbler](https://app.scribbler.live/#./examples/Hello-world.jsnb)
 3. For offline/local usage - clone this repository (git clone or better still - download) on any machine and double-click index.html.
 That's it.
-No Ngnix, no npm, no node, no pip install, no apt-get install.[DOWNLOAD LINK](https://github.com/gopi-suvanam/scribbler/archive/refs/heads/main.zip).
+No Ngnix, no npm, no node, no pip install, no apt-get install.
+[DOWNLOAD LINK](https://github.com/gopi-suvanam/scribbler/archive/refs/heads/main.zip).
 I call this a "nodeless" app for two reasons - 1. it does not require node and npm to use..
 2. it does not require a backend runtime.
 4. For self-hosted use, you can put the folder in web directory of the server and use the link to index.html.
 5. Several examples are available in the folder examples/ of this repository.
 Check the [README in that folder](./examples/README.md) for links.
 They can be used as boilerplates for further experimentation.